Chappple History, Family Crest & Coats of Arms

 Early Origins of the Chappple family

 The surname Chappple was first found in various counties and shires throughout Britain.
 The earliest record of the family appears to be John Chapel who was listed in the Pipe Rolls of Norfolk in 1202.
-The Hundredorum Rolls of 1273 list Hugh de la Chapele in Nottinghamshire.
+Later the Hundredorum Rolls of 1273 list Hugh de la Chapele in Nottinghamshire.

 During the reign of Edward I., Thomas de la Chapele was listed in Northumberland and John atte Chapele was listed in Somerset.
 William a la Chapele was listed in the Feet of Fines Rolls about the same time.
 Richard de la Chapele was listed in the Subsidy Rolls of Sussex in 1296.
 The Yorkshire Poll Tax Rolls of 1379 list Johannes del Chapell.